AminZibayi/EA_Template/README.md

 - Called automatically during tick processing or manually with `PartialCloseAll()`
 - Tracks positions with built-in logic to prevent multiple partial closes on same position

+### Breakeven Functionality

+- Enable with `UseBreakeven` parameter to automatically move stop-loss to breakeven
+- Two operation modes available via `BreakevenMode` input:
+  - `BE_FIXED`: Move to breakeven when profit reaches `FixedBreakevenPips` pips
+  - `BE_ATR`: Move to breakeven when profit reaches `BreakevenATRMultiplier` × ATR value
+- Configure additional profit buffer with `BreakevenBuffer` in points
+- Automatically monitors all positions and applies breakeven when conditions are met
+- Called during tick processing via built-in `MoveToBreakeven()` function

 ### ATR Implementation

 - Configurable with `ATRPeriod` and `ATRTimeframe` inputs
-- Provides volatility reference for dynamic SL/TP and partial close decisions
+- Provides volatility reference for dynamic SL/TP, partial close decisions, and breakeven levels
 - Powers volatility-adjusted position sizing when combined with risk-based lot sizing

 ### Trade Execution & Management